 Bullying is not the only type of behavior that can create a hostile work environment.
 Some other types of behavior that are capable of creating a hostile workplace include:

 - Offensive jokes;

 - Offensive objects or pictures; and

 - Interference with work performance.

 Again, these actions must be ongoing or severe.
-One instance in which a coworker insults you is not enough to bring a hostile work environment claim, and nor is one incident of unwanted physical interaction.
-However, if an incident leaves you fearful about going to work, nervous when along with a particular person, or is severe enough to have affected you physically or emotionally, you may have a case.
+One instance in which a coworker insults you is not enough to bring a hostile work environment claim, nor is one incident of unwanted physical interaction.
+However, if an incident leaves you fearful about going to work, makes you nervous when interacting with a particular person, or is severe enough to have affected you physically or emotionally, you may have a case.

 What to Do if You Are the Victim of a Hostile Work Environment